cwebley/ki/README.md

 powerups: private or public // frequency/interactions of these need to be controlled
-	peek/ reorder top 3 for each // only 1 player at a time here triple probability of certain fighter for 10-20 matches  // needs to be subtle, possible to hide fire guys this way choose opponent this round //with info of who you would have faced rematch on loss (first loss doesnt count value, but still resets streak?) reseed opponents characters
+	peek/ reorder top 3 for each // only 1 player at a time here double/triple probability of certain fighter for 10-20 matches  // needs to be subtle, possible to hide fire guys this way choose opponent this round //with info of who you would have faced rematch on loss (first loss doesnt count value, but still resets streak?) reseed opponents characters
 	subtract 3-5 total points from opponents values
 	---
 	ice opponent
-	best of 3 against opponent of your choice (streaks count here? values count here?) // strictly better than rematch? weird interaction with rivals?
+	best of 3 against opponent of your choice (or top streaker?) (streaks count here? values count here?) // strictly better than rematch? weird interaction with rivals?

 how to get powerups?
 	wagers?